gradle/gradle/PULL_REQUEST_TEMPLATE.md

 creating the design document.
 We are happy to help!
 - [ ] The pull request contains an appropriate level of unit and integration test coverage to verify the behavior.
-Before submitting the pull request you ran a build on your local machine via the command `./gradlew quickCheck` and the tests for the modified module.
+Before submitting the pull request you ran a build on your local machine via the command `./gradlew quickCheck <impacted-subproject>:check`.
 - [ ] The pull request updates the Gradle documentation like user guide, DSL reference and Javadocs where applicable.